Offshore engineering consultancy secures work on Norwegian CCS project

 Norway-headquartered marine, offshore, and engineering consultancy specialist Global Maritime has secured a deal with Northern Lights JV, which will see it support the project’s efforts aimed at developing and establishing pathways towards a low carbon future.

-Global Maritime informed on Tuesday that it has been awarded a Marine Warranty (MWS) contract for the Northern Lights carbon transport and permanent storage project, which is a part of Norway’s Longship project for establishing full-scale CO2 capture, transport and storage facilities in line with the country’s international climate agreements.
+Global Maritime informed on Tuesday that it was awarded a Marine Warranty (MWS) contract for the Northern Lights carbon transport and permanent storage project, which is a part of Norway’s Longship project for establishing full-scale CO2 capture, transport and storage facilities in line with the country’s international climate agreements.

 Northern Lights JV DA is a registered, incorporated General Partnership with Shared Liability (DA) owned equally by Equinor, Shell, and TotalEnergies.
 The Norwegian Ministry of Petroleum and Energy approved the development plan for Northern Lights in March 2021.